Food Security

 Empty Bowls

-One of Warren Wilson’s most beloved traditions is our Empty Bowls program.
+One of Warren Wilson’s most beloved traditions is our annual Empty Bowls Dinner.
 In recognition of National Hunger and Homelessness Awareness Week, we host an Empty Bowls Fundraiser on campus.
 The event raises awareness about hunger and food security issues in the Asheville and Buncombe County community.

-Attendees eat a simple meal of bread and soup donated by local restaurants and served in bowls that are handmade by Art students; at the end of the evening, participants take their bowls home as a reminder of the work we can do together to end hunger in our communities.
+Attendees eat a simple meal of bread and soup donated by local restaurants and served in bowls that are handmade by the WWC Ceramics Crew.
+At the end of the evening, participants take their bowls home as a reminder of the work we can do together to end hunger in our communities.

 Engaging Off Campus